ah01es/Breast-Cancer-Classification-with-IRRCNN-on-BreakHis-Dataset/README.md

 **Breast Cancer Classification from Histopathological Images with Inception Recurrent Residual Convolutional Neural Network**
 Md Zahangir Alom et al.

 Unfortunately, the official code repository for this paper is not publicly available.
-Therefore, this project implements the entire model and training pipeline from scratch, following the details described in the publication.
+Therefore, I have independently implemented the entire model and training pipeline from scratch.
+The model is trained and evaluated on the BreakHis dataset.

 ## Dataset